 Use the following steps to configure a K2 Workflow REST API custom connection with OAuth.

 - Launch the K2 Management site and browse to Integration > K2 APIs > Workflow REST API, and save the K2 Workflow REST API JSON file.
 See Configuring the Workflow REST API for detailed information.
-You use this file to create the custom connector in Microsoft Flow
+You use this file to create the custom connector in Microsoft Power Automate

-- In Microsoft Flow click the settings icon and select Custom Connectors
+- In Microsoft Power Automate expand Data and select Custom Connectors

-- Select the Import an OpenAPI file from the + Create custom connector drop down
+- Select the Import an OpenAPI file from the + New custom connector drop down

 - Specify a name for your custom connector, then click Import to load your K2 Workflow REST API JSON file